Robonows/SOC-Start/README.md

 ## Introduction

-I'm an Air Force veteran transitioning from the eletronics career field to SOC analyst.
+I'm an Air Force veteran with an interest in cyber defense and problem solving.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.